The artificial glacier growing in the desert

 "I realized that ice can last a long time, even at low altitudes."

-He then build a two-story prototype of an "ice stupa", a cone of ice that he named after the traditional mound-like sacred monuments that are found throughout Asia.
+He then built a two-story prototype of an "ice stupa", a cone of ice that he named after the traditional mound-like sacred monuments that are found throughout Asia.

 Why a cone?